Tonywuhk/realai.org/about/organization.md

 ## Roles

 We consider the satisfactory fulfillment of each role each year as roughly one unit of *effort*.
 The number in the parentheses after each role indicates how many roles we expect are needed to develop AGI by 2027.
-As of September 2017, the roles below add up 260 units of efforts to develop safe and beneficial AGI on schedule.
+As of September 2017, the roles below add up to 260 units of efforts for developing safe and beneficial AGI on schedule.

 * **Deep Reinforcement Learning Research** (4): push the frontiers of deep reinforcement learning knowledge related to developing AGI systems.
 * **Machine Learning Research** (2): focus on other important learning topics such as continual and transfer learning, curriculum, memory, etc.